vijaidjearam/win11install/README.md

   - below image shows how we can use *Ventoyplugson* utility to attribute an autounattend.xml to iso.
   - ![ventoy-part](https://github.com/user-attachments/assets/cbc8e3fd-4be0-45ac-8f09-32fd08317d70)
   - Some time the installation could fail during windows install while configuring the disk partition or at the starting of the header.ps1 due to lack of internet.
 This happens bacause of the lack of the proper driver.
-  - To overcome the driver issue download the corresponding driver packs from the sites below and place it in the \root *\drivers* folder.
+  - To overcome the driver issue download the corresponding driver packs from the sites below and place it in the \ventoy-root *\drivers* folder.
      - Dell : [Dell Family Driver Packs](https://www.dell.com/support/kbdoc/en-us/000180534/dell-family-driver-packs)
      - HP : [HP WinPE Driver Pack](https://ftp.hp.com/pub/caps-softpaq/cmit/HP_WinPE_DriverPack.html)
-  - The *unattended.xml* has a logic implemented to search for the drivers during the windows install
+  - The *unattended.xml* has a logic implemented to search for the drivers during the windows install.
   - ![image](https://github.com/user-attachments/assets/58ba34e8-ce76-4769-a42d-6e58be252ad7)